Matt-Ord/multiscat/README.md

 Up until now we have been vague about the representation for the wavefunction $\Psi_{\mathbf{G}}(z)$ at each channel.
 To perform these calculations we need to choose a basis to represent the wavefunction in the $z$ direction.
-The Lobatto basis is a good choice for this purpose ...
+In multiscat we use the Lobatto basis, which turns out to be a really good choice for this purpose.
+The Lobatto functions are orthogonal, sample points more densely near the surface, and have simple cheap-to-calculate derivatives.

 ## The Log Derivative Method

+It is possible to solve the closed coupled equations directly, but this is poorly converging in general.
+In the case of surface scattering, we often find that it is more efficient to minimize a functional proportional to the log derivative matrix

+$$
+Y_{\mathbf{G}}(z) = \Psi'_{\mathbf{G}}(z)\Psi^{-1}_{\mathbf{G}}(z)
+$$

+Solving the closed coupled equations